 - 1 of 2

 Yet the majority of Zambians have not benefitted from this economic growth and stability.
-Poverty remains high in rural areas at 80 percent and Zambia ranks among the top
+Poverty remains high in rural areas, near 80 percent, and Zambia ranks among the top

 Results by the numbers

-Browse the resources below for more on food security and nutrition activities in Zambia.
+Browse the resources below for more information on U.S. Government support of food security and nutrition in Zambia.